At St. Peter O’Brien Law Offices, P.C, we specialize in safeguarding both your loved ones and your assets.

 No, there are several factors related to tax planning – the value of your investment assets may increase; you may receive insurance proceeds; or inherit assets during your life that could change the value of your estate.

-A trust is a legal document that enables a Trustee to control, invest, manage and distribute the assets of the Grantor for the benefit of the Beneficiary.
+A trust is a legal document that enables a trustee to control, invest, manage and distribute the assets of the grantor for the benefit of the beneficiary.
+Working with our trust lawyers will help you determine if it makes sense to include a trust in your estate plan and guide you toward the right type of trust for your needs.

-There are two types of Trusts: a Revocable Trust and an Irrevocable Trust, which you create and maintain during your lifetime.
+There are two basic types of trusts: a revocable trust and an irrevocable trust, which you create and maintain during your lifetime.

-A Revocable Trust, also known as a Living Trust and sometimes inter vivos trust, can be established at any time during yoru life.
+A revocable trust, also known as a living trust, can be established at any time during your life.
 You can change the terms of the trust during your lifetime.

-Both types of Trusts can serve several purposes: 1) Save estate taxes; 2) Manage assets for minor children; and 3) Manage assets for disabled adult children or even your spouse.
+Both types of trusts can serve several purposes: 1) Save on estate taxes; 2) Manage assets for minor children; and 3) Manage assets for disabled adult children or even your spouse.

 A Revocable Trust can be amended or revoked by the person that created it (the “Settlor”).
 This type of trust becomes irrevocable upon the death of its Settlor.
 An irrevocable trust cannot be changed after it is signed.